mnoergaard/petprep_dev/README.rst

 - Register data within and across subjects, and to template spaces.
 - Perform partial volume correction.
 - Extract time activity curves for pharmacokinetic modelling.
+- Optionally fit kinetic models when modeled blood data are available.
 - Implement tools from different software packages.
 - Achieve optimal data processing quality by using the best tools available.
 - Generate preprocessing quality reports, with which the user can easily